atyenoria/boot2docker-qemu-arm-emulation/README.md

 #!!Caution!!
 Below task may give critical damage to docker host(boot2docker).
 So, If you accept possible risk, you can go ahead(I spoiled lots of docker hosts).
 In my opinion, refrain from destorying your docker host, you should reset below task in privileged docker container.
+Additionaly, for the most part, rebooting your local machine could solve this.

 # Usage
 Build docker image